opnsense/docs/source/manual/how-tos/user-local.rst

 ---------------------

 User accounts can be used for logging in to the web frontend, as well as for logging in to the console (via VGA, serial or SSH).
-The latter will only work if the user's shell is not set to ``/sbin/nologin`` and if the user has the "shell account access" privilege (see previous paragraph).
+The latter will only work if the user's shell is not set to ``/sbin/nologin`` and if group the user is part of is allowed SSH access.

 In order to access OPNsense via SSH, SSH access will need to be configured via **System->Settings->Administration**.
 Under the "Secure Shell" heading, the following options are available: